This story has been updated to include the link to the published report.

 Cyanobacteria blooms have become a global health concern.
 Writing in the introduction to their paper, the authors note, “Water security across the globe is threatened by the recent expansion of toxin-producing cyanobacterial harmful algal blooms (CHABs) in freshwater and estuarine ecosystems.”

-The paper, which was posted as preprint access at SSRN, had not been peer reviewed at presstime, although final review was expected by the end of June.
+The paper, which was posted as preprint access at SSRN, had not been peer reviewed, although final review was expected by the end of June.
+Update: The peer-reviewed final publication is at Science Direct.

 The release of toxins from cyanobacteria blooms into the air was an area of research that doctoral student and lead author of the paper Haley Plaas told Coastal Review had not been studied as extensively as the toxic effects of the bacteria in the water.